Stompin’ Tom may be dead but he’s not forgotten.

 Connors’ catalogue comprises as many as 300 songs and released four dozen albums containing such Canadian classics as “The Hockey Song,” “Bud the Spud,” “Sudbury Saturday Night” and “Margo's Cargo.”

-Curran declined to share what the deal is worth, but said he'd been negotiating the deal with Tom Connors, Tom's son since 2008 and the family is "happy" with the deal.
+Curran declined to share what the deal is worth, but said the family is "happy" with the deal.

 "To get to the younger generation, it might take a little bit of a rebranding," he said.
 "At ole, we certainly feel he was much more a Canadian troubadour.
 Any misconception that he's just a country artist, we're trying to shed that."